-NOPSI, 491 U.S. at 360.
+NOPSI, 491 U.S. at 360 (quotations omitted).

-The First Circuit considers three factors in determining whether abstention is proper: (1) the availability of timely and adequate state-court review, (2) the potential that federal court jurisdiction over the suit will interfere with state administrative policymaking, and (3) whether conflict with state proceedings can be avoided by careful management of the federal case.
+The First Circuit considers three factors in determining whether abstention is proper:

+(1) the availability of timely and adequate state-court review, (2) the potential that federal court jurisdiction over the suit will interfere with state administrative policymaking, and (3) whether conflict with state proceedings can be avoided by careful management of the federal case.

 Chico Serv.
 Station, 633 F.3d at 31.
 Here, each factor weighs against abstention, and CLF's claims should not be dismissed.

-First, there is no opportunity for a timely and adequate review of Shell's CWA Permit violations in state courts; there is no other lawsuit pending in state court, nor is there any other proceeding under state administrative review.
+First, there is no opportunity for a timely and adequate review of Shell's RCRA violations or CWA Permit violations in state court; there is no other lawsuit pending in state court, nor is there any other proceeding under state administrative review.
 Further, there is no judicial or administrative review available at the state level where CLF could pursue or obtain the relief sought here.

 Second, this case will not interfere with state policymaking.
 In Chico Service Station, the First Circuit examined "whether there are difficult questions of state law bearing on policy problems of substantial public import whose importance transcends the result in the case . . . at bar."
 633 F.3d at 33.
 Here, like in Chico Service Station, the claims at issue "rest heavily on a framework of federal law."
 Id. at 34.
-Further, there is no particular difficulty in addressing CLF's claims that would be beyond the ability of this Court to manage, as courts routinely hear cases for permit violations under the CWA.
+Further, there is no particular difficulty in addressing CLF's claims that would be beyond the ability of this Court to manage, as courts routinely hear cases under RCRA and the CWA.

 Third, there is no likelihood that litigating Shell's Permit violations will conflict with any state proceeding.
 As discussed above, there is no pending state proceeding to intrude upon.
-CLF is not seeking "dual review" of an agency's decision; rather, as stated throughout, CLF is seeking to enforce the terms of the Permit.
-Further, CLF's citizen suit will not impact Rhode Island's efforts to regulate the flow of stormwater discharges within the State.
-CLF seeks a ruling from this Court addressing the specific circumstances present at the Terminal, including injunctive relief to address

-Shell's Permit violations.
-This will in no way impact, conflict with, or "short-circuit" RIDEM's efforts to create a framework for resiliency.
+Nor is CLF is seeking "dual review" of an agency's decision; rather, as stated throughout, CLF is simply seeking to enforce the terms of the Permit and Federal law.
+Further, CLF's citizen suit will not impact Rhode Island's efforts to regulate the flow of stormwater discharges within the State, as Shell implies.
+Doc.
+46-1 at 55-56.
+CLF seeks a ruling from this Court addressing the specific circumstances present at the Terminal, including injunctive relief to address Shell's CWA and RCRA violations.
+This will in no way impact, conflict with, or "short-circuit" RIDEM's efforts to create a framework for resiliency, including Rhode Island's work towards ensuring its ports and port communities are resilient to climate change.
+See Doc.
+46-1 at 53.
+In fact, RIDEM presumably considered its resilience framework and state goals when approving Shell's Permit renewal application.
+CLF only seeks to enforce the Permit terms as written, not to expand what RIDEM has already approved.
 Moreover, as the First Circuit has recognized, "[s]hould the threat of conflict arise [when granting plaintiff relief], [there is] no reason why federal court relief could not be structured so as to avoid interference" with the State's efforts with regard to regulation of stormwater flow.
 Chico Serv.
-Station 633 F.3d at 34.
+Station, 633 F.3d at 34.